-- 5.2.3.1 As further clarification of Article 2.8 concerning command of the language of instruction, a student who wishes to be admitted to an English-taught master's programme must have one of the following diplomas, or must meet the criteria of: - an International Baccalaureate diploma from a programme taught in English (or an IB diploma with English A); - a diploma of secondary or higher education completed in Australia, Canada (with the exception of French-taught programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South-Africa; - a diploma of an English-taught university degree programme completed at a Dutch research university; - a Dutch pre-university education (VWO) diploma. - 5.2.3.2 If a student who wishes to be admitted does not meet the requirements in 5.2.3.1, at least one of the following English language requirements for this master's programme can be set: - English IELTS 6.5; where each separate component score must be at least 6.0; - TOEFL (Internet Based) 90; where each separate component score must be at least 20
+5.2.3.1 As further clarification of Article 2.8 concerning command of the language of instruction, a student who wishes to be admitted to an English-taught master's programme must have one of the following diplomas, or must meet the criteria of:

+- an International Baccalaureate diploma from a programme taught in English (or an IB diploma with English A); - a diploma of secondary or higher education completed in Australia, Canada (with the exception of French-taught programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South-Africa; - a diploma of an English-taught university degree programme completed at a Dutch research university; - a diploma of an English-taught higher professional education (hbo) programme at a Dutch university of applied sciences; a Dutch pre-university education (vwo) diploma.

+5.2.3.2 If a student who wishes to be admitted does not meet the requirements in 5.2.3.1, the language level can be demonstrated with one of the following tests:

+- English IELTS 6.5; where each separate component score must be at least 6.0; - TOEFL (Internet Based) 90; where each separate component score must be at least 20; - Cambridge English C2 Proficiency, or C1 Advanced with overall score 180, where each separate component score must be at least 169.